-The EyeDoctors Optometrists is staffed with highly trained eye doctors who specialize in kid’s eye care, children’s comprehensive eye examinations, and vision development tests.
-Our eye doctors use the latest technology to conduct comprehensive eye exams to assess the health and development of a child’s eyes and vision.
+Our Kansas eye doctors use the latest technology to conduct comprehensive eye exams to assess the health and development of a child’s eyes and vision.
 Early detection is critical for identifying signs of eye problems and childhood eye disorders.

 The EyeDoctors Optometrists offers kid’s eye exams at our locations in Kansas.
 Find us in Overland Park, Topeka, Lawrence, or other cities throughout the Sunflower State.

-During the examination, your child’s eye doctor will conduct vision screening using eye chart tests to measure your child’s eye development and will also carefully observe each eye as your child follows lights or toys.
-Children who talk but cannot read may be asked to point to, or identify pictures of objects.
+During the examination, your child’s eye doctor will conduct a visual acuity test using eye chart tests to measure your child’s eye development.
+The optometrist will also carefully observe eye movement by having your child follow lights or toys.
+Children who talk but cannot read may be asked to point to or identify pictures of objects.

 The doctors at The EyeDoctors Optometrists can help assess the health and development of a child's vision.
 Additionally, eye doctors at The EyeDoctors Optometrists can diagnose and treat childhood eye disorders.

 At The EyeDoctors Optometrists, a referral is not necessary for back-to-school or routine eye exams for children.
 The EyeDoctors Optometrists recommends that a parent requests a referral from a family doctor for children with health conditions that affect their eyes.